EricRohlfs/blog/docs/AngularJs_or_Vue_to_ES6_migration.md

 # AngularJs or Vue migration to ES6

+## Template Literal Assumptions
+In template literals, data cannot contain HTML.
+HTML must be in the template.
+Use various techinques to meet this security decision.

+## Migration

 This is a general guide with some rules of thumb for where to start in a migration.

 I'll be adding new entries as I work through the migration of an app.